Eannatum: Conquest outside Sumer

 Eannatum expanded his influence beyond the boundaries of Sumer.
 He conquered parts of Elam, including the city Az off the coast of the modern Persian Gulf, allegedly smote Shubur, and, having repulsed Akshak, he claimed the title of "King of Kish" (which regained its independence after his death) and demanded tribute as far as Mari:

 Eannatum recorded his victories on a stone inscription:

 However, revolts often arose in parts of his empire.
 During Eannatum’s reign, many temples and palaces were built, especially in Lagash.
-The city of Nina, probably a precursor of Niniveh, was rebuilt, with many canals and reservoirs being excavated.
+The city of Nina, which has been identified with the site of Tell-Zurghul, was rebuilt, with many canals and reservoirs being excavated.

 Stele of the Vultures

 The so-called Stele of the Vultures, now in the Louvre, is a fragmented limestone stele found in Telloh, (ancient Girsu) Iraq, in 1881.
-The stele is reconstructed as having been 1.8 m high and 1.3 m wide and was set up ca. 2500–2400 BCE.
+The stele is reconstructed as having been 1.8 m high and 1.3 m wide and was set up c.
+2450 BCE.
 It was erected as a monument of the victory of Eannatum of Lagash over Ush, king of Umma, leading to a boundary treaty with his successor Enakalle of Umma.

-On it various incidents in the war are represented.
+On it, various incidents in the war are represented.
 In one register, the king (his name appears inscribed around his head) stands in front of his phalanx of heavily armoured soldiers, with a curved weapon in his right hand, formed of three bars of metal bound together by rings.
 In another register a figure, the king, his name again inscribed around his head, rides on his chariot in the thick of the battle, while his kilted followers, with helmets on their heads and lances in their hands, march behind him.

 On the other side of the stele is an image of Ninurta, a god of war, holding the captive Ummaites in a large net.
 This implies that Eannatum attributed his victory to Ninurta, and thus that he was in the god's protection (though some accounts say that he attributed his victory to Enlil, the patron deity of Lagash).